 He/she changes residence to a location outside the Denver Unit's jurisdiction and inside the jurisdiction of another Unit.

-He/she has failed to pay annual dues in accordance with Article VI, Section 2, of this document.
+He/she has failed to pay annual dues in accordance with Article VI, Section A, of this document.

 He/she has been disciplined by the ACBL or the Unit under Article X of these Bylaws.